nmrf/sadata-user-manual/members/actions.md

 ### 4.4 Actions

-As in all areas, Administrators can 'add or edit' data via the Actions page.
+Administrators and Managers can 'add or edit' data via the Actions page.

 #### Adding Actions